 Note: Optional information sessions may be held throughout the year for applicants who wish to learn more about this program.
 For dates, call 416.675.6622 ext.
 3484.

 Make a lasting difference in the lives of those with special needs and their families as a developmental services worker.

 According to Statistics Canada, more than 60,000 Ontarians have a developmental disability.
-As a skilled and caring developmental services workers, you can help these people live, work and participate in their communities.
-Your deep understanding of developmental disabilities, skills in behavioural interventions and desire to help others will help you build a rewarding career in this social services field.
+As a skilled and caring developmental services worker, you can help these people live, work and participate in their communities.
+Your deep understanding of developmental disabilities, skills in behavioural interventions and desire to help others will help you build a rewarding career in this field.

 Graduates support people with intellectual disabilities, autism, physical challenges or other special needs.
 This can lead to a range of positions, including:

-The Humber Developmental Services Worker program offers a rich diversity of innovative and traditional work practice/placement opportunities.
+The Humber Developmental Services Worker program offers a rich diversity of innovative and traditional work practice/field placement opportunities.
 Students complete an average of 800 hours of field practice in three placements.
 Placements are in and around the Greater Toronto Area and can also be arranged in the student’s community.

 After consulting with students regarding their interests and preferences, the school refers students to specific agencies for these unpaid work placements.